 Starting an LLC in Colorado is relatively affordable.
 The total cost varies depending on several factors, but your basic LLC startup cost will range from $50 to $125.
-Filing your Articles of Organization will only cost you $50; however, it also costs $25 to reserve a business name, $20 to register a trade name, and $30 to register a trademark.
+Note that fees change over time, so you should check the Colorado Secretary of State website for the most recent fee schedule.

 Of course, these costs are just the beginning.
-The state also requires LLCs to file an annual report known as a periodic report.
-The fee for filing this report online is $10.
-Add in the cost of hiring a registered agent and fees for licenses, permits, and insurance, and starting a business in Colorado becomes significantly more expensive.
+The state also requires LLCs to file an annual report known as a Colorado periodic report.
+The fee for filing this report online is small.
+Add in the cost of hiring a registered agent and fees for licenses, permits, and insurance, and starting a business in Colorado becomes more expensive.

 What are the benefits of an LLC in Colorado?

 When starting a business, there are various forms it can take.
-Despite the options, 90% of ZenBusiness customers, along with the majority of entrepreneurs, choose to form an LLC.
+Despite the options, 90% of our customers choose to form an LLC.
 LLCs combine the benefits of other business entity types.